The Bubble Skein Element and Applications: Skein theory

 \section{Skein theory}

 In this section we review the fundamentals of the Kauffman Bracket Skein Modules and introduce the skein modules that will be used for our purpose.
 Furthermore, we discuss the recursive definition of Jones-Wenzl idempotent and recall some of its basic properties.
 For more details about linear skein theory associated with the Kauffman Bracket, see \cite{kaufflinks}, \cite{Lickorish1}, and \cite{Przytycki}. \begin{definition}(J. Przytycki \cite{Przytycki} and V. Turaev \cite{tur}) Let $M$ be an oriented $3$-manifold.
-Let $R$ be a commutative ring with identity and a fixed invertable element $A$.
-The Kauffman Bracket Skein Module $\mathcal{S}(M;R,A)$ is the free module generated by the set of isotopy classes of framed links in $M$(including the empty knot) modulo the submodule generated by the Kauffman relations \cite{Kauffman1}:
+Let $\R$ be a commutative ring with identity and a fixed invertable element $A$.
+Let $\mathcal{L}_M$ be the set of equivalence classes of isotopy classes of framed links in $M$ including the empty link.
+Let $\R\mathcal{L}_M$ be the free $\R$-module generated by the set $\mathcal{L}_M$.
+Let $K(M)$ be the smallest submodule of $\R\mathcal{L}_M$ that is generated by all expressions of the form